This post may contain affiliate links. Please see my disclosure policy for details.

 Over the years, the café took many forms including that of a pharmacy and popular restaurant in Colaba.

-Due to its prime location, it’s multi-cultural menu, chilled beers and the buzz of atmosphere from the restaurant.
-It quick became a popular hangout for foreign tourists.
+Due to its prime location, its multi-cultural menu, chilled beers, and the buzz of atmosphere from the restaurant.
+It quickly became a popular hangout for foreign tourists.

 Tragically, Leopold Café was one of the first places in Mumbai to be in the line of fire for the 2008 attacks.